Strasmore Research

 What it costs to trade each sector

 Return tables are everywhere; quote tapes are not.
-This panel measures each sector ETF's median bid-ask spread across one full representative session — 123 sessions in the half, and June 29 is the one measured here, labeled as such — from every NBBO update that day.
+This panel measures each fund's median quoted bid-ask spread, the cost of a round trip, across one full labeled session, June 29, 2026, from every NBBO update printed that day.

 QueryMedian quoted spread by sector ETF, one representative session (June 29, 2026), regular hours